DilankaWanigasekara/driverdroid/README.md

-# HelaDrive - An AI powered advance driver drowsiness detection system
+# Driverdroid - An AI powered advance driver drowsiness detection system

-HelaDrive is an advanced driver drowsiness detection system with AI powered core.
+Driverdroid is an advanced driver drowsiness detection system with AI powered core.

 Designed and Developed by HelaDevs